phlowers/mechaphlowers/docs/user_guide/ug_catalog.md

 ### Augmenting your catalog

-For developers who wants to directly instanciate objects from custom catalogs, there are two ways:
+For developers who wants to directly instantiate objects from custom catalogs, there are two ways:
 - use the existing catalogs and add your own data.
 You will take advantage of the existing object facilities with the `get_as_object()` method.
 For example support catalog will provide a list of `SupportShape` objects.
 - Implement in a pull request your own object to handle a new type of data.